Creating surveys

 Once you've set up your survey, click "Save as draft" to save your survey.
 This enables you to review any changes before launching.
 Then, when you're ready to launch, click the "Launch" button.

-If you've created a popover survey, your survey will begin showing immediately to users matching your targeting.
+If you've created a popover survey, your survey will begin showing immediately to users matching your display conditions.

 If you've created an API survey, you'll need to add your custom survey code before launching.